Patterns in Photography: A Complete Guide

 How to Photograph Geometric Patterns

-Placing myself as close as possible to the wall, I used a macro lens to capture this image.
+I placed myself as close as possible to the wall, using a macro lens to capture this image.
 I moved throughout the exhibition to determine the best angle, comparing artful, warped ones to the generic frontal shots.

 A macro lens, as noted, increases depth perception and pattern recognition.
 It is unique in its ability to get fine, up-close, and personal details of the subject.

 Macro lenses are quite common and range drastically in price.
 Generally, the fluctuating price range is due to the photographer’s preferred make and model.
-This allows access for both intermediate and beginning photographers to access the equipment, adhering to most budgets.
+This allows both intermediate and beginning photographers access to the equipment, adhering to most budgets.

 In learning geometric photography patterns, it is important to note that the setting of our artwork above is easily identifiable.